segf00lt/website/drafts/regex_as_bytecode.md

 circle "s4" big fit
 arrow "a" above
 circle "s5" big fit
-arc -> cw from 4th circle.s to 2nd circle.s
+arc -> from 4th circle.n to 2nd circle.n
 circle at last circle rad last circle.rad/1.25
 ```

-These NFAs serve as the main conceptual representation for regular expressions
+These NFAs serve as the conceptual framework from which the representations
-from which the representations I'll compare in this article derive.
+I'll compare in this article derive.

-## Trees
+## Graphs

 This is the most direct representation of the NFAs in code (and was also the
 first I encountered).
-Since the NFA diagrams already strongly resemble trees,
+Since the NFA diagram is itself a graph, it can be very
-or node based data structures more generally, this is likely to be the first
-representation one would try and implement.
+easily represented in code with a node based data structure.

 ```
 enum type {